 Earn MileagePlus miles with a United credit card

 Signing up for a Chase United credit card is one of the easiest ways to build up a significant MileagePlus balance.
-United Airlines partners with Chase in the U.S. to offer a full lineup of co-branded cards for both personal and business use.
+United Airlines partners with Chase in the U.S. to offer an excellent lineup of co-branded cards for both personal and business use.
+The options range from a card with no annual fee to a premium United card that provides you complimentary access to United Club locations.

-These cards often come with a lucrative sign-up bonus that can help you quickly accumulate enough miles for your next trip.
-Offers for new card accounts typically range from 30,000 up to 100,000 bonus miles.
-Of course, this depends on the card and whether there is a limited-time offer currently available.
+These credit cards often come with a lucrative sign-up bonus.
+Offers for new United card accounts typically range from 30,000 to 100,000 (or more) bonus miles.
+Of course, this depends on the card and whether a limited-time offer is currently available.
+Earning sign-up bonuses is an easy way to quickly amass enough miles for your next trip.

 There are several other rewards cards (we’ll cover them in the next section) that offer a better return than the United cards on your everyday spending.
-But even if you only fly with United a few times per year, these co-brand credit cards come with some great perks that should make it easy to come out ahead after paying the annual fee.
+But even if you only fly with United a few times per year, it could be worth having a co-brand credit card — even for just the useful perks.
+Saving on the cost of checking a bag a few times during the year can be entirely worth paying a card's annual fee.

 Here are the United cards that are currently accepting new applications: